kubernetes/website/content/en/docs/concepts/architecture/controller.md

 ## Desired versus current state {#desired-vs-current}

-Kubernetes takes a cloud-native view of systems, and is able to handle constant change.
+Kubernetes takes a cloud-native view of systems and is able to handle constant change.

 Your cluster could be changing at any point as work happens and